yaodingyd/yaodingyd.github.io/_posts/2016-09-23-scrollbar-and-window-width.md

     - Tip
 ---

+OS yields different behavior for window width with displaying scrollbar.

 ### Mac vs PC
 In Mac, there is a system preference setting that hides scrollbar in browsers, so scrollbar does not take space.
 In IE, there is `-ms-overflow-style:-ms-autohiding-scrollbar` that does the same thing.
 But unfortunately for Chrome and Firefox on Windows, you cannot make the scrollbar not taking up space.